ghdl/ghdl/README.md

 ### Pre-built releases

 Periodically (not regularly), several binary distributions are made available through the [releases](https://github.com/ghdl/ghdl/releases) tab.
-If you can't find the one matching the platform and versions you need, you can build it yourself!
+You may use [GHDL Docker images](https://github.com/ghdl/docker) in case your didn't find a suitable release, or build GHDL yourself!

 ### Building GHDL